-When a person is faced with choices he is naturally tempted to follow the path of least resistance, the path which seems easiest to follow.
+When a person is faced with choices, he is naturally tempted to follow the path of least resistance, the path which seems easiest to follow.
 Even if that path is destined to cause him great unhappiness, he may be inclined to choose it because of his appetite for immediate physical comfort and his reluctance to deal with the demands of his conscience.
 He makes that bad choice because he deludes himself into thinking that if something looks good it must be good.

-The first proverb has already been presented independently in Segment 14-12 (Discernment).
-The perspective there was simply recognize the consequences of an intellectual decision.
+The first proverb has already been presented independently in Segment 14-12 (Wisdom-Discernment).
+The perspective there was simply to recognize the consequences of an intellectual decision (the two choices).

 In an unusual step, Mishlei repeats that proverb here to serve as a preamble to the second proverb, which relates a person’s decision to the conflict between his body and soul.